xyzenin1/Weather-App/README.md

 # Weather App

-Simple wather app made in python
+Simple weather app made in python
+Will need .env file to hold your api key
+Name it API_KEY